micmejia/bible-dump/AMPC/Hebrews/Heb 9.md

-It had the golden [^a]altar of incense and the ark (chest) of the covenant, covered over with wrought gold.
+It had the golden altar of incense and the ark (chest) of the covenant, covered over with wrought gold.
 This [ark] contained a golden jar which held the manna and the rod of Aaron that sprouted and the [two stone] slabs of the covenant [bearing the Ten Commandments].